braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/flutter/content_cards.md

 ### Step 2: Forward Content Card data from the native layer

-To receive the data in the Dart layer from Step 1, add the following code to forward over the Content Card data from the native layers.
+To receive the data in the Dart layer from step 1, add the following code to forward the Content Card data from the native layers.

 {% tabs %}
 {% tab Android %}